Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: Introduction

 \section{Introduction}

 Randomization-based inference is a cornerstone of causal analysis, offering inferences that derive solely from the randomization of treatment assignments to study subjects.
-Among such methods, the Fisher randomization test (FRT) is perhaps the most widely used approach \citep{Fisher1935}.
+Among such methods, the Fisher randomization test (FRT) is one of the most widely used approaches \citep{Fisher1935}.
 In the FRT, one presumes Fisher's sharp null hypothesis: each individual's outcome is the same regardless of treatment assignment.
-Under this sharp null, one can use the observed outcomes to compute the value of the chosen test statistic for any possible randomization, and thereby construct a reference distribution for the test statistic.
+Under this sharp null, one can use the observed outcomes to compute the value of the chosen test statistic for any possible randomization and thereby construct a reference distribution for the test statistic.
 The analyst compares the observed value of the test statistic to this reference distribution, resulting in a $p$-value under the null hypothesis.
-In this article, we consider FRTs for binary outcomes in completely randomized experiments.
+In this article, we consider tests of Fisher's sharp null for binary outcomes in completely randomized experiments.

-In many causal studies, the outcomes are inherently sensitive and therefore should be kept confidential.
-For example, the outcomes could encode personal information like disease status, substance use, or criminal recidivism.
-The literature on data privacy indicates that releasing results of any statistical analysis leaks information about the underlying study subjects.
-Even releasing summary statistics can introduce disclosure risks \citep{DN2003, DSS2017exposed, AAC2022}.
-Thus, those responsible for sharing the analysis results of an FRT with confidential outcomes may want to limit the amount of information leakage.
+In many causal studies, the binary outcomes are inherently sensitive, such as indicators of a disease or a risky behavior, and therefore should be kept confidential.
+The literature on data privacy has shown that releasing results of any statistical analysis leaks information about the underlying study subjects.
+Even releasing summary statistics can introduce disclosure risks \citep{DN2003, DSS2017, AAC2022}.
+Thus, those responsible for sharing the results of an FRT with confidential outcomes may want to limit the amount of information leakage.

-Differential privacy (DP) has emerged as a leading framework for bounding the information leakage when releasing results of analyses \citep{Dwork2006, DMNS2006}.
-It establishes a bound on how much the inclusion or exclusion of any single record can change the distribution of a released statistic.
-Thus, adversaries seeking to use the released statistic to learn confidential information cannot tell whether or not any particular individual (or value) was part of the data used to make the published output.
-In this sense, DP offers a mathematically rigorous guarantee of data confidentiality.